Henry A. Wise: John Brown

 Wise was intensely interested in the case of John Brown, who briefly assaulted the town of Harpers Ferry.
 Wise refers several times to the need to "avenge the insulted honor of the state".
 He said he found it humiliating that Brown's ragtag group could take Harpers Ferry, Virginia, and hold it for even one hour.
 He traveled from Richmond to Harpers Ferry immediately and interviewed him at length.
 After returning to Richmond, in a widely reported speech, he praised Brown, but he also called Brown and his men "murderers, traitors, robbers, insurrectionists," and "wanton, malicious, unprovoked felons."

 However, Governor Wise did many things to augment rather than reduce tensions: by insisting he was tried in Virginia and turning Charles Town into an armed camp full of state militia units.
 "At every juncture he chose to escalate rather than pacify sectional animosity."

 Some sources say that Wise signed John Brown's death warrant, but this is incorrect; under Virginia law, the governor did not need to sign such a document, as Wise pointed out.
-After Brown was sentenced to death, Wise could have commutated his sentence to life imprisonment, as was recommended to him by many people.
+After Brown was sentenced to death, Wise could have commuted his sentence to life imprisonment, as was recommended to him by many people.
 The efforts to pressure Wise became so intense that, according to the Richmond Enquirer, he was offered the presidency in exchange for a pardon.
 An unsigned letter from "a Green Mountain Boy" threatened Wise with assassination if Brown was executed, and there was an unfunded project to kidnap Wise and sequester him at sea, on a boat, until Brown was released.